INFLUENZA VACCINE EFFECTIVENESS STUDIES:

 During the 2009 H1N1 influenza A pandemic, children and young adults aged 0-24 years were the most affected, comprising of almost 75% of all cases.
 Studying influenza vaccine effectiveness and health outcomes in this population is important so that we can find ways to improve care and prevent influenza-related deaths.

-We would like to thank the following organizations for providing (CDC) and managing (Abt) the funding for this project:
+We would like to thank the Centers for Disease Control and Prevention for providing the funding for these projects.